Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 8. You’re in a competitive niche

-Let’s assume that you’re doing content marketing in a tough niche where the majority of your competitors are established brands who have all the resources and talents to swallow your business.
+Let’s assume that you’re doing content marketing in a tough niche where most of your competitors are established brands who have all the resources and talents to swallow your business.
 What should you do?

 Should you simply forget about content marketing?